itnifl/MazeGame/maze/readme.md

 - Hit the H key to show high scores.

 # Bugs
-- Highscore screen, Win screen and game over screens are not centered.
 - It happens that you can trick walls
 - Ghosts are supposed to pulsate in opacity, but this seems to not work.
 - Ghosts are not designed to walk through walls, but because they are ghosts I have let this bug become a feature.